jogonzal/FacebookBotDialogFlow/README.md

 return await Conversation.SendAsync(message, () => myBotFlow.BuildDialogChain());
 ```

-Using these data structures you can form conditions, loops, and take action to successfully interact with your user through a bot.
+Using these data structures you can form conditions, loops, and a flow to successfully interact with your user through a bot - the code closely ressembles the flowchart described above and will be easier to write and maintain.

-This library uses the Microsoft Bot Framework.
-See "BreakFastBot" project as an example.

 ### Development

 1. Install Visual studio community edition 2015
 2. Open FacebookBotDialogFlow.sln
-3. To run a sample, set it as a startup project and hit "run"
+3. To run a sample, set it as a startup project and hit "run" (Start with "BreakfastBot")
 4. You can use the Microsoft bot framework bot emulator to interact with the bot